sai-manasa-8/Spring-Projects/README.md

 # Spring-Projects
-This is a spring project which tracks customer information and updates in db.
-It performs all the CRUD operations on db.
+This is a spring project which tracks customer information and updates in db.This is a generic project which has its applications in almost all the areas of business which need customer information to be stored in a db.It performs all the CRUD operations on db.

 Dependencies : SpringMVC,Hibernate

 Below are few screenshots of application.